elephant-xyz/photo-meta-data-ai/README.md

 - 📁 **Automatic Organization**: Creates organized folder structure in S3
 - 📊 **Detailed Results**: Saves categorization results as JSON with confidence scores
 - 🚀 **Batch Processing**: Process single properties or all properties at once
+- 📤 **Local to S3 Upload**: Upload images from local folders to S3 before processing

 ## Quick Start